-The industry track will take place on Thursday 5th July 2018 at conference venue (Church House, Belfast).
+The UX Industry Track will take place on Thursday 5th July 2018 at conference venue (Church House, Belfast).

 Senior UX Researcher, Google